I’m going to teach you how to make an easy, tender, and flaky pie crust. In fact, it’s my Never Fail Pie Crust!

 This crust is flaky; the secret to a flaky crust is to have your ingredients cold and handle it as little as possible.
-Don’t over process the dough, stop when it just begins to crumble.
-Form a ball using your hands, don’t allow it to process until it reaching ball stage.
+Don’t over-process the dough, stop when it just begins to crumble.
+Form a ball using your hands, don’t allow it to process until it reaches the ball stage.

 Handle with your hands as little as possible so the ingredients stay cold.

 The crust will be dry.
 Pull it together, quickly, using hands.

 Form dough into a disc, wrap in plastic wrap, and refrigerate.

 Roll crust thin and place in pie shell, make hand pies, tarts, or whatever your creative mind can imagine!